unixorn/zsh-quickstart-kit/README.md

 The included `.zshrc`, `.zsh_aliases` & `.zsh_functions` files enable:

 * Appending your own customizations (stick them in `~/.zshrc.local`, `~/.zsh_aliases.local` or `~/.zsh_functions.local`)
-* Automatic periodic update of zgen and your plugins
+* Automatic periodic install and update of zgen and your plugins
 * Cross-session shared history
 * Deduping your command history
 * oh-my-zsh compatible plugins and themes (via the [zgen](https://github.com/tarjoilija/zgen) framework)
 * Proper command history search
 * Syntax highlighting at the command line
 * Tab completion of Rakefile targets
 * Various helper functions for interacting with OS X's clipboard, audio volume, and quicklook.